ddev/ddev/docs/users/cli-usage.md

 cd my-drupal8-site
 ```

-_You can find more information on composer and how to use it [here](https://github.com/drupal-composer/drupal-project)._
+_Find more information on composer and how to use it [here](https://github.com/drupal-composer/drupal-project)._

 The next step is to configure ddev.
 In your project's working directory, enter the following command: